Training-Free Adversarial Robustness in Computational MRI: Proposed Training-Free Mitigation of Adversarial Attacks in PD-DL MRI

 should be similar to ${\bf \tilde{x}}_\Omega$.
 In particular, we evaluate the similarity over the acquired k-space locations, $\Omega$, as we will discuss in Section \ref{sec:33}.
 However, if there is an attack on the acquired lines, either generated directly in k-space or in image domain as discussed in Section \ref{section:2.2}, then this consistency with synthesized measurements are no longer expected to hold, as illustrated in Fig. \ref{fig:pipeline}a.

 This can be understood in terms of what the PD-DL network does during reconstruction as it alternates between DF and regularization.
 The DF operation will ensure that the network is consistent with the input measurements, ${\bf y}_{\Omega}$, or equivalently the zerofilled image, ${\bf z}_{\Omega}$.
-If there is no adversarial attack, we expect the output of a well-trained PD-DL network to be consistent with these measurements, while also showing no sudden changes in k-space \citep{Knoll2020ro}.
+If there is no adversarial attack, we expect the output of a well-trained PD-DL network to be consistent with these measurements, while also showing no sudden changes in k-space \cite{Knoll2020ro}.
 On the other hand, if there is an attack, the output will still be consistent with the measurements, as the attack is designed to be a small perturbation on ${\bf y}_{\Omega}$ or ${\bf z}_{\Omega}$, and thus the small changes on these lines will be imperceptible.
 Instead, the attack will affect all the other k-space locations $\Omega^C$, the complement of the acquired index set, leading to major changes in these lines for the output of the PD-DL network, as depicted in Fig. \ref{fig:pipeline}a.
 Thus, when we resample a new set of indices $\Delta_i$ that includes lines from $\Omega^C$, under attack the next level reconstruction ${\bf \tilde{x}}_{\Delta_i}$ will no longer be consistent with the original k-space data ${\bf y}_{\Omega}$, as measured through $||{\bf y}_{\Omega} - {\bf E}_{\Omega}{\bf \tilde{x}}_{\Delta_i}||_2$.
 The distortion in the k-space will further propagate as we synthesize more levels of data and reconstruct these, if there is an adversarial attack.
-The following theorem further confirms this intuition:
+The following theorem further confirms this intuition: \begin{theorem} Let $\mathbf{y}_{\Omega}$ and $\tilde{\mathbf{y}}_{\Omega} = \mathbf{y}_{\Omega} + {\bf w}$ be the clean and perturbed measurements, respectively, and let $\mathbf{x}$ and $\tilde{\mathbf{x}}$ denote the corresponding outputs of the PD-DL network.
+Then